neuronsimulator/nrn/src/coreneuron/README.md

 3. Load software dependencies

 	Currently CoreNEURON relies on compiler auto-vectorisation and hence we advise to use one of Intel, Cray, or PGI compilers to ensure vectorized code is generated.
-This constraint will be removed in the near future with the integration of the [NMODL](https://github.com/BlueBrain/nmodl) project.
+These compilers are able to vectorize the code better than **GCC** or **Clang**, achieving the best possible performance gains.
+Note that Intel compiler can be installed by downloading [oneAPI HPC Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/hpc-toolkit.html).
+CoreNEURON supports GPU execution using **OpenACC** programming model.
+Currently the best supported compiler for the **OpenACC** backend is **PGI** (available via [NVIDIA-HPC-SDK](https://developer.nvidia.com/hpc-sdk)) and this is the recommended one for compilation.

 	HPC systems often use a module system to select software.
 For example, you can load the compiler, cmake, and python dependencies using module as follows: